 We, as humans, react to sounds in the environment even while we sleep.
 A moderate noise can increase your heart rate and blood pressure even without waking you up.
 A louder noise can wake you up and increase your heart rate by up to 30 beats per minute.
 Not surprisingly then, noise can affect your sleep and overall health.
+This is why most people choose to soundproof their bedroom.
+Whether that’s buying soundproof curtains or having a soundproof ceiling, there are many things you can do to block the noise out.
+Check out soundproofpanda.com to find out more information.

 One review found that sound levels as low as 33 dB can cause physiological arousal (increased heart rate, etc.) during sleep.
 Whether the noise induces arousal depends on the acoustic properties of the noise, number of incidents, stage of the sleep cycle and individual noise susceptibility.
 People are also more likely to react to emotionally charged sounds that have personal meaning, like a baby crying.
 Repeated incidents cause delayed sleep onset, more frequent awakenings, less deep sleep and less REM sleep.
 This can lead to impaired alertness, mood, cognitive ability and performance the next day.
 Most disturbingly, chronic exposure to environmental noise is a risk factor for cardiovascular disease (a 10 dB increase in noise level is associated with an increased risk of between 7% and 17%), with nighttime noise exposure being the most harmful according to another study.
 Here are the dB levels of some common nighttime noises: